-- There was no Work-in-progress at the end of the year.
-(2019: nil) - No impairment losses on intangible assets were recognized during the year (2019: nil) - There were no capitalized borrowing costs related to intangible assets during the year (2019: nil) - There were no restrictions on title and intangible assets pledged as security for liabilities during the year (2019: nil)
+- Work-in-progress at the end of the year.GHS 228 (2020: nil). - No impairment losses on intangible assets were recognized during the year (2020: Nil) - There were no capitalized borrowing costs related to intangible assets during the year (2020: Nil) - There were no restrictions on title and intangible assets pledged as security for liabilities during the year (2020: Nil).